-The NACES MPA includes the important foraging grounds of three OSPAR listed threatened and declining seabird species (OSPAR Agreement 2008-6, Table 1 and Annexes 3 and 4): the Black-legged Kittiwake, Rissa tridactyla (Annex 4 Figure A4.12), the Thick-billed Murre Uria lomvia (Annex 4 Figure A4.21) and the Audubon's Shearwater Puffinus Iherminieri baroli (previously Little Shearwater) (Annex 4, Figure A4.1).
+The [proposed] MPA includes the important foraging grounds of three OSPAR listed threatened and declining seabird species (OSPAR Agreement 2008-6, Table 1 and Annexes 4 and 6): the Black-legged Kittiwake, Rissa tridactyla (Annex 6, Figure A6.12), the Thick-billed Murre Uria lomvia (Annex 6, Figure A6.21) and the Audubon's Shearwater Puffinus Iherminieri baroli (previously Little Shearwater) (Annex 6, Figure A6.1).

-In addition to the seabirds described above, several other features included in the OSPAR list of threatened and/or declining species and habitats are known to occur within the site (see Table 2).
-Currently there is insufficient data to establish the importance of the area for these other OSPAR listed features, and thus they are not considered when establishing the delineation.
+In addition to the seabirds described above, several other features included in the OSPAR list of threatened and/or declining species and habitats also occur within the [proposed] MPA, including both listed habitats (seamounts, see Fig. 2) and species (i.e., Blue Whale, Bluefin Tuna, Basking Shark and Leatherback turtle).
+Currently there is insufficient data to establish the importance of the area for these four OSPAR listed species.